CES 2018 - Las Vegas, USA

 A couple of years ago, Paul invited a group of journalists (including our own Doug Schneider) to the NRC to demonstrate RoomFeel in the anechoic chamber there.
 The demonstration involved listening to a pair of speakers in the chamber with different target response curves using Dirac Live Room Correction Suite DSP software.
 By playing back the speakers in the chamber, which does not have any room reflections to alter their sound, he could closely simulate listening to a pair of headphones.
 Thus, he could apply the results of these experiments in the anechoic chamber with loudspeakers to target curves used with headphones.
 According to Paul, the target response curve of the RoomFeel Technology that he now uses in his headphones is an average of the target curves that were chosen by the different participants of that experiment at the NRC.

 Previous versions of headphones from PSB and NAD also featured RoomFeel, but did so through acoustical means only, so without the aid of the DSP built into the latest generation of their headphones.
 Listening to both the new PSB M4U 8 and NAD Viso HP70 headphones, I was struck by how they sounded noticeably better than my PSB M4U 1 headphones, which feature the previous non-DSP version of RoomFeel.
 The sound was now more spacious and open and seemed to extend outside of the headphones and wrap around towards the front of my head.
 Not only that, the sound was very detailed yet still smooth, natural, and non-fatiguing.
 I often find listening to headphones to be a bit of a claustrophobic experience, as the sound seems constrained to a small space around my head rather than having a large coherent soundstage as when listening to loudspeakers.
 I believe that Barton has achieved his goal of making these new headphones sound more like a good pair of loudspeakers.
-At a price of $399, both the M4U 8 and Viso HP70 also feature very good noise cancellation, wireless connectivity, and can be operated in both active and passive modes.
+At a price of $399, both the M4U 8 and Viso HP70 also feature very good noise cancellation and wireless connectivity, and they operate in both active and passive modes.
 I’ll be ordering a pair of M4U 8s for myself as soon as I get home.

 Roger Kanno listening to the PSB M4U 8s